marceloavf/marceloformentao.dev/data/authors/default.md

 github: https://github.com/marceloavf
 ---

-I'm a Software Engineer that code for passion and design for fun.
-I have worked with several technologies like Vue, React, Angular, Node, with 8+ years experience.
+I'm a Software Engineer that codes for passion and designs for fun.
+I've worked with several technologies like Vue, React, Angular, Node, with 8+ years experience.

 Besides programming, I also enjoy playing video games, listening to heavy & melodic music, watching series & movies and pets 😊.